The Fight Under the Fight in a Relationship

 The mistake is to debate the surface while ignoring the meaning.

-After the argument calms down, ask each person to finish this sentence:
+After the argument settles, each person can finish this sentence:

 When that happened, the story I started telling myself was...